openshift/cluster-network-operator/hack/KIND_CNO.md

 $ IP_FAMILY=ipv6 ovn-kind-cno.sh
 ```

 This will build an OVN K8S docker image to use with the deployment from a local git workspace.
-By default the script will use
+By default, the script
-a path relative to your GOPATH.
-To override this, specify `CNO_PATH` or `OVN_K8S_PATH` when executing the above.
+will use a path relative to your GOPATH.
+To override this, specify `CNO_PATH` or `OVN_K8S_PATH` when executing the
+above.

 ### Post deployment

 Post deployment you can simply use kubectl to interact with your cluster.
-Additionally you may wish to exec into the
+Additionally, you may wish to exec into the
 docker node and poke around.
 Inside the docker container you can see all the running pods via:

 ```sh